-The motor was sounding sweet but the choppy waves were slapping the starboard side of the Dinghy and giving me a soaking.
+The motor sang sweetly over the water but the choppy waves were slapping the starboard side of the Dinghy and giving me a soaking.
 Moving to the port side gave me the feeling that any gusts under the starboard might flip me over.
 The other thing with switching sides is that the throttle control feels awkward since using the left hand on the starboard side rolls it backwards to accelerate while the right hand on the port side rolls it forwards.
 The whole thing feels reversed.
 I settled for crouching low in the centre of the dinghy.
 Uncomfortable but not far to go.

-It was gone ten by the time I got round to embarking on this outing and people at TOBY looked like they were already to wind down but there were still lots of interesting items available.
+It was gone ten by the time I got round to embarking on this outing and people at TOBY looked like they were all ready to wind down but there were still lots of interesting items available.
 I had a bit of a casual browse.
-I spotted Des from the night on the catamaran on a metre squared stall selling his Irish Coffees – he’s a specialist, that was his only product.
-He told me that Irish Coffee has the four major food groups: sugar, caffiene, alcohol and fat.
+I spotted Des from the night on the catamaran on a metre squared stall selling his Irish Coffees – he’s a specialist, Irish Coffee is his only product.
+He told me that Irish Coffee has the four major food groups: sugar, caffeine, alcohol and fat.
 Sounds like a fair breakfast, so I bought one.
 Does a good job of lightening the head on a warm, sunny Saturday morning.

 Saturday afternoon was chess at Little Jerusalem.
 A great excuse for sitting with people for long periods without having to say a word apart from “Sorry, is it my go?”
 I hadn’t played chess for years but I enjoyed it.
 Won one, lost one but both games were fun and I got to know some more salty sea dogs.